Red Wine Vinaigrette Dressing

 - Separation of the oil from the other ingredients is normal.
 Simply give the dressing a good shake or whisk before using it.

-- While not completely necessary, I LOVE adding some dried oregano, thyme, or other Italian seasonings whenever I make this red wine vinaigrette.
+- While not completely necessary, I LOVE adding some , , or other whenever I make this red wine vinaigrette.
 These seasonings pair so well and add an extra layer of flavour.
 Feel free to combine a couple of them!

 - I like the way garlic powder integrates smoothly into salad dressing, but you could use freshly minced garlic cloves as well.
 I’d start with 2 large cloves, then add from there according to taste preferences!